manpagez: man pages & more

 Relevant in DNSSEC context.

-(The AD bit is only set on answers where signatures have been
+(The AD bit is only set on a response where signatures have been

 cryptographically verified or the server is authoritative for the data